heades/pre-ordered-cats/README.md

-pre-ordered-cats
+Pre-ordered Categories: A Categorical Model of Dualized Type Theory
 ================

-This is an upcoming paper on a categorical model of DIL.
+This is an upcoming paper on a categorical model of DTT.